2013 Coke Zero 400: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Two practice sessions were held on July 4, 2013, in preparation for the race.
 The first session lasted for 80 minutes, while second session was 85 minutes long.
 Prior to the first practice session, NASCAR officials discovered illegal roof flaps in 16 cars.
 Every Joe Gibbs Racing, Roush Fenway Racing, Michael Waltrip Racing and Penske Racing cars were involved, along with Jamie McMurray, Marcos Ambrose, Casey Mears, Aric Almirola and Trevor Bayne.

 During the first practice session, A.J.
 Allmendinger, for the Phoenix Racing team, was quickest ahead of Bowyer in second and Edwards in third.
 Juan Pablo Montoya was scored fourth, and Earnhardt Jr. managed fifth.
 Paul Menard, Danica Patrick, Denny Hamlin, Ambrose, and Johnson rounded out the top ten quickest drivers in the session.
 In the final practice session for the race, David Reutimann was the quickest of the seventeen drivers who participated.
 David Ragan followed in second, ahead of Ambrose and Jeff Gordon in third and fourth.
 Michael Waltrip, who was thirty-sixth quickest in second practice, managed fifth.

 During qualifying, Kyle Busch clinched his thirteenth career pole position with a lap time of 46.458 seconds and a speed of 193.723 mph.
 After his qualifying run, Kyle Busch said, "I've not had many opportunities for me to win poles at restrictor-plate races, so I've got to thank the team, all the guys at Joe Gibbs Racing that did such a good job building a slick race car.
 It's a team effort coming to these places and having great race cars.
 I'm really excited to be starting up front, especially with my teammate Matt Kenseth on the front row with us."
 He was joined on the front row of the grid by Kenseth.
 Bowyer qualified third, Kahne took fourth, and Truex Jr. started fifth.
 Menard, Waltrip, Johnson, Ricky Stenhouse Jr., and Biffle completed the first ten positions on the grid.